dreamwhite/OC-Anonymizer/README.md

-# Catone, the OpenCore config.plist censor
+# OC Anyonymizer – remove sensitive Data from your OpenCore fonfig-plist

 The following script was created to censor sensitive fields in OpenCore's config.plist